 Is Espresso Bad For Anxiety?

 If you are feeling anxious and your nerves are getting the better of you, you are better to lay off the caffeine.
-A second or third shot of espresso is not going to do you any favours.
+A second or third shot of espresso is not going to do you any favors.

 The blocking effect that caffeine has on the brain chemical adenosine, which makes you feel tired and the effect of stimulating adrenaline increases your energy.

 While the desirable effect of a much-needed energy boost is appreciated, the side effect is an increase in anxiety.

 1,000 mg or more per day can result in extreme nervousness.
 Caffeine-Induced anxiety is a mental disorder.
 Be careful.

 Frequently Asked Questions About Is Espresso Bad For You

 Is Espresso Stronger Than Coffee?

 It depends on how you look at it.
 An espresso is both weaker and stronger than regular coffee.
 An espresso has 75 mg of caffeine on average, which is less than a regular coffee which can have as much as 200 mg.

 a regular cup of coffee can be as large as 12 ounces.
 On a per-ounce basis, 75 mg x 12 = a shocking and nerve-trembling 900 mg and thus, on a per-ounce basis, an espresso has a greater amount of caffeine.